News Feed

 In Lutsk, damage was caused to a home and vehicle amid the attack, the city's Mayor Ihor Polishchuk reported.
 Nobody was injured in the strike.

-Local officials also reported drones approaching Lviv, Ternopil, Volyn oblasts in the early morning hours of July 12, with Ukraine's Air Force warning of dozens of attack drones heading towards areas along the country's western border.
+Local officials also reported drones approaching Lviv, Ternopil, and Volyn oblasts in the early morning hours of July 12, with Ukraine's Air Force warning of dozens of attack drones heading towards areas along the country's western border.

 Later in the evening, Ukraine's Air Force also warned of dozens of ballistic missile attacks heading towards the western part of the country.

 Poland's Air Force said on X that the country scrambled fighter jets to protect Polish airspace amid the attack.
-Ukraine's air raid alerts were lifted in all but the front line regions around 5:30 a.m. local time.
+Ukraine's air raid alerts were lifted in all but the front-line regions around 5:30 a.m. local time.

 The renewed attack comes just days after Russia carried out its largest air assault yet on July 9, launching a record 741 drones, with the western city of Lutsk experiencing what local officials described as the heaviest bombardment to date.

 Just a day later, on July 10, Russian drones struck Chernivtsi, located just north of Ukraine's border with Romania.
-The wider overnight attack on the country killed at least two people and 28 injured in Kyiv.
+The wider overnight attack on the country killed at least two people and injured 28 in Kyiv.

 President Volodymyr Zelensky said on July 10 that Russia intends to drastically escalate its drone attacks, potentially launching up to 1,000 drones per day.